Last updated: May 2020

 We may ask you to complete surveys about our services.
 You do not have to participate, and you can choose to complete your name and email address or leave it anonymised.

-We may take photographs of events for marketing.
-Any use of such photographs do not identify your face and you may contact us at any time to remove such photograph.
+We may take photographs or videos of events for marketing.
+Any use of such photographs and/ or videos do not identify your face and you may contact us at any time to remove such photographs or edit such videos.

-We mail email you from Mailchimp with promotions and offers once a month.
+We may email you from drip with promotions and offers once a month or more frequently.
 You can unsubscribe from this at any time from within one of these emails or contacting us at email@example.com

 If you follow us on any social media platforms, your privacy settings in your social media account control what you share with others.
 Please be aware that our settings are to ‘Public’ where you leave reviews, comments and we will tag you where appropriate.
 Where appropriate, on our retreats and during our services we may take photographs and/ or videos of you and may be used on social media and marketing of our services.
 Please contact us at any time should you wish to change or amend any posts on social media by us.